MacPaw/OpenAI/README.md

 GPT-4 models are supported.

-For example to use basic GPT-4 8K model pass `.gpt4` as a paramter.
+For example to use basic GPT-4 8K model pass `.gpt4` as a parameter.

 ```swift
 let query = ChatQuery(model: .gpt4, messages: [